dohee lee's Puri Arts performs Jeju Ritual. Photo: Whitney Browne, courtesy of the organization.

 Further eligibility:

-• If you receive grants from the California Arts Council (CAC), William and Flora Hewlett Foundation, and/or the Walter and Elise Haas Fund, you may apply to the Living Cultures program for an entirely different project than the one already funded.
+• If you currently receive grants from the California Arts Council (CAC), William and Flora Hewlett Foundation, and/or the Walter and Elise Haas Fund, you may apply to the Living Cultures program for an entirely different project than the one already funded.

 Pathways to nurture, sustain, and engage participation in the traditional arts.